A multi-orthogonal polynomials' approach to bulk queueing theory: Introduction

 Given two complex numbers $u$ and $v$ we denote by $[u,\, v]$ the compact segment of straight line that connects $u$ with $v$.
 A real valued function $r$ defined on a certain domain $D\subset \overline{\mathbb{C}}$ of the Riemann sphere $\overline{\mathbb{C}}=\mathbb{C} \cup \{\infty\}$ is said to be a weight if it does not change sign on $D$.
 This is $r: D \subset \overline{\mathbb{C}} \rightarrow \mathbb{R}_+$ or $r: D \subset \overline{\mathbb{C}} \rightarrow \mathbb{R}_-=(\mathbb{R}\setminus \mathbb{R}_+)\cup \{0\}$.
 Let $\delta_{\zeta}$ denote the measure often called Riemann's delta with an only point of mass at $\zeta \in \mathbb{R}$.
 Fix $j\in \mathbb{Z}_+$.
 According to \cite[Chapter 6]{Rud} $\delta_{\zeta}^{(j)}$ denotes the $j$th distribution derivative of $\delta_{\zeta}$, where for each $j$th differentiable function $f$ at $\zeta$ whose derivatives $f^{(k)}$, $k=0,1,\ldots,j$ are integrable in $\mathbb{R}$, satisfies that

 We can extend (\ref{deltaderivative}) for any differentiable function $f$ in an open interval that contains $\zeta$, replacing $f$ by a proper test function expressed by a piecewise definition which coincides with $f$ on such interval.
 Fixed $j\in \mathbb{N}$ the distribution $\delta_{\zeta}^{(j)}$ is not a measure.
-The following result stated in Theorem \ref{multiQ} is proved in Section \ref{HPD}.
+The following result stated in Theorem \ref{multiQ} is proved in Section \ref{thproofs}, specifically in its Subsection \ref{HPD}.

 \begin{theorem} There exists a system of distribution $(\sigma_0,\sigma_1, \ldots, \sigma_{m-1})$ such that the following bi-orthogonality relations hold

 Each distribution component $\sigma_j$, $j=0,1,\ldots,m-1$, has a type of Radon Nikodym derivative